House intel Dems outline how to revive Russia probe

 But while the Democratic document notes there were reports of a memo referencing Comey's communications with Trump composed by White House aide Stephen Miller, it's not clear that the committee possesses that document or has any other evidence proving that claim.

-"We believe the evidence is there and need the opportunity to pursue it, and it's one element of many other bodies of evidence out there that would help us understand exactly what took place," Rep. Mike Quigley, an Illinois Republican, told CNN's Brianna Keilar.
+"We believe the evidence is there and need the opportunity to pursue it, and it's one element of many other bodies of evidence out there that would help us understand exactly what took place," Rep. Mike Quigley, an Illinois Democrat, told CNN's Brianna Keilar.

 To Republicans, Schiff's status report is a sign that he will try to keep the Russia investigation in the news into the midterm campaign season.
 The committee has spent more than a year investigating the matter.

-Note: CORRECTION: An earlier version of this story misstated Rep. Mike Quigley's party affiliation.
-He's a Democrat.